DC Power Sources 271

 - Describe the main types of DC generators.

-- Describe the main types of armatures used in DC generators.
+- Identify the main types of armatures used in generators.

 AC

 Alternating current.
 Electricity that reverses direction at regularly recurring intervals of time.
-AC switches direction 60 times per second, or 60 hertz, in the U.S.
+AC supplied by the U.S. electrical grid switches direction 120 times per second, or at 60 hertz (Hz).

 alternating current